-All trustees shall be elected at the Annual Meeting in years ending with an uneven number (i.e. 2017, 2019, 2021, 2023, etc.).
+All trustees shall be elected at the Annual Meeting in years ending with an uneven number (i.e., 2021, 2023, 2025, 2027, etc.).

-Trustees are elected to a two year term beginning on November 1st following the October election.
+Trustees are elected to a two-year term beginning on November 1st following the October election.

 If more than nine candidates for Trustee are on the ballot, the top nine vote-getters are elected.